MLukman/DoctrineHelperBundle/README.md

 With 'fsfile', only the metadata is stored in the database using JSON format, while the actual file content will be stored in the filesystem at path prefix `{appdir}/var/fsfiles/`.
 On a HA setup, please ensure this path prefix is mounted on a shared storage medium.

+***Important note: do not convert columns of type 'file' to 'fsfile' and vice versa on entities with existing records as this bundle does not handle the migration of the file contents from the database into the file system and vice versa.
+The design decision whether to use 'file' or 'fsfile' must be made from the beginning.***

 #### 4.3 Column type 'encrypted'

 This column type automatically encrypts and decrypts the provided string value before storing to the database and after loading from the database.
 By default, the encryption key used for the encryption and encryption will be derived from the `APP_SECRET` environment variable, hence you need to sync this environment variable if you migrate data from one environment to another.
 However, you can also use a different key by calling the static method `\MLukman\DoctrineHelperBundle\Type\EncryptedType::setEncryptionKey($keyString)` during kernel's boot up.